-Duterte's split with the US: Not so fast, says trade minister
+Philippines not really severing ties with US, Duterte says

 "What we are saying is that there will be less dependence just on one side of the world," he told CNN.

-"As you know we have been strong partners with the US so its basically just trying to balance the partnership and also strengthening this side of the world, specifically with China."
+"As you know, we have been strong partners with the US so it's basically just trying to balance the partnership and also strengthening this side of the world, specifically with China."

 He said Duterte was pursuing an independent and "more sovereign" foreign policy, adding that the US-Philippines relationship was strong and "cannot just be eliminated."

-Duterte's opponents at home were damning however.
+Duterte's opponents at home were damning, however.

-"(He) has a really inflated, if not delusional, view of himself as a strongman at the level of China and Russia's leadership," Senator Leila De Lima, a longtime critic of the President, said in a statement.
+"(He) has a really inflated, if not delusional, view of himself as a strongman at the level of China and Russia's leadership," Sen. Leila de Lima, a longtime Duterte, said in a statement.

-Former foreign minister Albert Del Rosario warned of cosying up to a country like China that doesn't share "our core values of democracy (and) respect for human rights."
+Former Foreign Minister Albert del Rosario warned of cozying up to a country such as China that doesn't share "our core values of democracy (and) respect for human rights."

-"Casting aside a long time reliable ally to hastily embrace an aggressive neighbor that vehemently rejects international law is both unwise and incomprehensible," he said in a statement.
+"Casting aside a longtime reliable ally to hastily embrace an aggressive neighbor that vehemently rejects international law is both unwise and incomprehensible," he said in a statement.